Skip to content

 Plain Language Summary

-This article explores how Communities of Practice (COPs), groups where people come together to learn from each other, can help improve adult social care.
-While COPs are often used in health and education, less attention has been paid to their role in supporting people with lived experience of social care to work alongside professionals and influence change.
+This article explores how Communities of Practice (CoPs), groups where people come together to learn from each other, can help improve adult social care.
+While CoPs are often used in health and education, less attention has been paid to their role in supporting people with lived experience of social care to work alongside professionals and influence change.

 Keywords